keu/docs/astro/cli/sql-cli.md

 :::info

-If you use Debian or Ubuntu as your operating system, download Docker on the [Snap Store](https://snapcraft.io/docker).
-Otherwise, you have to [install Docker from a package](https://docs.docker.com/engine/install/ubuntu/#install-from-a-package) and will only be able to store SQL projects in your `/tmp` directory.
+If you use Debian or Ubuntu as your operating system, Astronomer recommends to [install Docker from the upstream package](https://docs.docker.com/engine/install/ubuntu/#install-from-a-package).
+If you install Docker using [Snap Store](https://snapcraft.io/docker), you will not be able to create projects on the `/tmp` directory.

 :::